-- · Linear waves in shallow coastal waters - A study of the mathematical modelling of linear waves in shallow waters - The sound field around an acoustically hard cylindrical scatterer - The modelling of sound waves around a physical boundary
+- A study of the mathematical modelling of linear waves in shallow waters - The sound field around an acoustically hard cylindrical scatterer - The modelling of sound waves around a physical boundary

 1. This paper is compulsory in the Bachelor of Mathematical Sciences but not in the Bachelor of Science.